Christopher Columbus: Location of remains

-Columbus's remains were first buried at a convent in Valladolid, then moved to the monastery of La Cartuja in Seville (southern Spain) by the will of his son Diego.
+Columbus's remains were first buried at the Chapel of Wonders at the Convent of St. Francis, Valladolid, but were then moved to the monastery of La Cartuja in Seville (southern Spain) by the will of his son Diego.
 They may have been exhumed in 1513 and interred at the Seville Cathedral.
 In about 1536, the remains of both Columbus and his son Diego were moved to a cathedral in Colonial Santo Domingo, in the present-day Dominican Republic; Columbus had requested to be buried on the island.
 By some accounts, in 1793, when France took over the entire island of Hispaniola, Columbus's remains were moved to Havana, Cuba.
 After Cuba became independent following the Spanish–American War in 1898, at least some of these remains were moved back to the Seville Cathedral, where they were placed on an elaborate catafalque.

-In June 2003, DNA samples were taken from these remains as well as those of Columbus's brother Diego and younger son Fernando.
+In June 2003, DNA samples were taken from the remains in Seville, as well as those of Columbus's brother Diego and younger son Fernando.
 Initial observations suggested that the bones did not appear to match Columbus's physique or age at death.
 DNA extraction proved difficult; only short fragments of mitochondrial DNA could be isolated.
-These matched corresponding DNA from Columbus's brother, supporting that both individuals had shared the same mother.
+These matched corresponding DNA from Columbus's brother, supporting that the two men had the same mother.
 Such evidence, together with anthropologic and historic analyses, led the researchers to conclude that the remains belonged to Christopher Columbus.

 In 1877, a priest discovered a lead box at Santo Domingo inscribed: "Discoverer of America, First Admiral".
 Inscriptions found the next year read "Last of the remains of the first admiral, Sire Christopher Columbus, discoverer."
 The box contained bones of an arm and a leg, as well as a bullet.
 These remains were considered legitimate by physician and U.S. Assistant Secretary of State John Eugene Osborne, who suggested in 1913 that they travel through the Panama Canal as a part of its opening ceremony.
 These remains were kept at the Basilica Cathedral of Santa María la Menor (in the Colonial City of Santo Domingo) before being moved to the Columbus Lighthouse (Santo Domingo Este, inaugurated in 1992).
 The authorities in Santo Domingo have never allowed these remains to be DNA-tested, so it is unconfirmed whether they are from Columbus's body as well.